xxfoundation/elixxir-docs/threat_model.md

 ### statistical disclosure attacks

-#### Short term statistical disclosure attacks
+#### Short term timing correlation attack

+**Attack Description**

+Short term timing correlation attacks use message timing to link messaging flowing into the ACN from clients with messages flowing out of the ACN to clients.

+**Attack Defences**

 These attacks don't apply to mixnets.
 Short term attacks should be prevented by the mixing strategy which adds latency and bitwise unlinkability creating uncertainty for the global passive adversary who is trying to link input and output messages for each mix in the route.

-#### Long term statistical disclosure attacks (aka intersection attack)
+#### Long term statistical disclosure attacks

-Long term statistical disclosure attacks on mixnets are certainly viable in the general sense.
-However whether or not such attacks will succeed is very much dependent on client behavior because highly repetetive and predictable behavior makes it easier for the adversary.

-In theory it should be possible to model user behavior in some simplified manner that allows a simulator or statistical model to be constructed that let's us identify the timed needed to mount a successful long term statistical disclosure attack.
-This might be important future work if we want to iterate the design towards stronger privacy notions.
+**Attack Description**

+These attacks are also sometimes referred to as set intersection attacks.
+Generally speaking there are two varieties of such attacks:

+1. determine set recipients for target sender
+2. determine set of senders for target receiver

+This attack assumes a global passive adversary who watches the mix network.
+Everytime the target sender sends a messages, the adversary records a set of recipients that received a message from the sender's mix cascade.
+For each message the target sends, the set of recipients will be different.
+Over time the adversary records many such recipient sets and can assume that the intersections of such sets yields the set of recipients.

+**Attack Defences**

+Elixxir reduces the information leakage of intersection attacks by means of message ID collisions.
+Clients make use of deterministic message IDs as a lookup key for messages received over the mixnet.
+This results in many clients retreiving their messages via the same message ID.
+Thus the set intersections in the above attack would yield many more clients than the desired recipients for the target sender.

+**Future Work**

+Make use of some probability model to assist us in judiciously tuning the two mixnet parameters that mitigate this attack:

+1. Tune the message ID collision space
+2. Tune the mixing batch size (number of message slots)

+**Additional Future Work**

+This attack is also mitigated by hiding which mix cascade a given client is using.
+We will explore how to do this in another attack which we should reference here so we know that this is actually the solution to multiple attacks.

 ### High-level protocol traffic correlation attacks